kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 ```
 ## Create EKS Cluster, IAM Security and ALB Ingress Controller
 Will be using eksctl to create the cluster and the iam security provider.
 Additionally the cloud-init script
-install the project from githug and copied the scripts will use into the /home/ec2-user.
+install this project from github and copied the scripts will use into the /home/ec2-user.
 ```
 eksctl create cluster --name eks-cluster --zones=us-east-1c,us-east-1b,us-east-1a --version 1.14 --fargate eksctl utils associate-iam-oidc-provider --cluster eks-cluster --approve